jslopezgithub/cnca/README.md

+# Husky

-# Husky will run lint automatically before we commit our changes and also before we push to our Master Repository it checks the test files .
+Husky will run lint automatically before we commit our changes and also before we push to our Master Repository it checks the test files .

-# To bypass this linting and testing process add <--no-verify> to your command line
+# To bypass this linting and testing process

+Add <--no-verify> to your command line

 # Try to run using this command line (npm run dev)